-Residents of Osun, Oyo, Ondo states paid lowest price to refill a 5 kilogramme (5 kg) of cooking gas than their counterparts around the country in February, National Bureau of Statistics (NBS), said in a report.
+Residents of Osun, Oyo, Ondo states paid the lowest price to refill a 5 kilogramme (5 kg) of cooking gas than their counterparts around the country in February, National Bureau of Statistics (NBS), said in a report.

 The comparison is based on the latest“Liquefied Petroleum Gas (Cooking Gas) Price Watch for February’’ released by the bureau, in Abuja, on Thursday.